Sports Betting Lines Explained

 Here are the steps on how to read betting lines for different kinds of wagers:

-• Identify the favorite and underdogs
+• Identify the favorite and the underdog

 • Make a selection